Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 Note that the #include statement does NOT end with a semicolon (**;**).
 That is in general true of the other keywords starting with **#** that we will see later.
 That allows these **#** statements to operate on **;** as just another part of the string.

 **TLDR** it is also possible to do **#include <string.h>**.
 The difference as far as we are concerned is not a big one; it just narrows down the range of places that the C compiler would look for the file string.h.
-Anywhere in this class or in the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class"), using the **"** form is always OK.
+Anywhere in this class or in the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class"), using the **#include "string.h"** form is always OK.

 All **code statements** that the compiler accepts DO end with a semicolon (**;**).
 There can be more than one code statement on a line.
 For example, we could write:<br>
 ```C